Spyro: Enter the Dragonfly: Development

+The game was originally going to have 25 levels.
+Although this is fewer than the amount of levels in the previous Spyro games, the levels were going to be noticeably larger than the levels in previous Spyro games.
+In addition, it was planned to have around 120 dragonflies that players had to collect.

 Several months into the game's development, Check Six and Equinoxe moved into a single office space in Venice, California.
-The game struggled with low framerates, even as the visuals were simplified.
+The game struggled with low frame rates, even as the visuals were simplified.
 Check Six had difficulty paying their developers, missing paychecks, and the team was also pressured to release the game in time for the Christmas season.
-Goodsell felt that having two directors on the team, including Ricci Rukavina of Universal Interactive, hurt the team's morale and was a drain on Check Six's limited financial resources, he subsequently left the studio.
+Goodsell felt that having two directors on the team, including Ricci Rukavina of Universal Interactive, hurt the team's morale and was a drain on Check Six's limited financial resources; he subsequently left the studio.

-Stewart Copeland, composer of the previous three Spyro games as well as Enter the Dragonfly stated he started to feel a "divergence" with Universal Interactive, stating "I remember the team came in to create the promotional materials for Enter The Dragonfly.
-They showed me an ad they had, which I didn’t even recognize as Spyro.
-It was country and western-themed, and I think that’s where the divergence happened for me.
+Stewart Copeland, composer of the previous three Spyro games as well as Enter the Dragonfly, stated he started to feel a "divergence" with Universal Interactive, stating "I remember the team came in to create the promotional materials for Enter the Dragonfly.
+They showed me an ad they had, which I didn't even recognize as Spyro.
+It was country and western-themed, and I think that's where the divergence happened for me.
 We were not on the same page any more."

 Spyro: Enter the Dragonfly was the only game developed by Check Six and Equinoxe before they closed down.
-Check Six was working on Aliens: Colonial Marines simultaneously with Spyro, which was cancelled due to performance and production issues.
+Check Six was working on Aliens: Colonial Marines concurrently with Spyro, which was cancelled due to performance and production issues.
 Equinoxe developed a prototype for a Nintendo game "that had a lot of promise, but Nintendo elected to not continue funding it after one particular milestone."